just-buildsystem/justbuild/doc/future-designs/blob-splitting.md

 ### Server side

-When the server receives a request to split a blob via the `SplitBlob` rpc, it first checks whether the blob given by the `digest` from the `SplitBlobRequest` message exists in its CAS and if not, an error is returned by sending back a `SplitBlobResponse` message with the `status.code` field set to `google.rpc.Code.NOT_FOUND`.
+When the server receives a request to split a blob via the `SplitBlob` rpc, it first checks whether the blob given by the `blob_digest` from the `SplitBlobRequest` message exists in its CAS.
+If not, the status code `google.rpc.Code.NOT_FOUND` is returned.
 Otherwise, it loads the blob data and splits it into chunks according to the implemented data chunking algorithm.
-As explained later, there are different implementation options for this algorithm, but they all must ensure one property: the concatenation of the chunks result in the original blob.
-After the blob is splitted, the server computes a digest for each chunk according to the `digest_function` specified in the `SplitBlobRequest` message and puts each chunk that is not yet stored in its CAS.
-If an error occurs during storing the chunks in the CAS, an error is returned by sending back a `SplitBlobResponse` message with the `status.code` field set to `google.rpc.Code.INTERNAL`.
-Otherwise, the chunk digests are collected in the `digests` field of a `SplitBlobResponse` message in the same order as the chunks within the blob data block and sent back to the client with `status.code` set to `google.rpc.Code.OK`.
+As explained later, there are different implementation options for this algorithm, but they all must ensure one
+property: the concatenation of the chunks result in the original blob.
+After the blob is splitted, the server computes a digest for each chunk according to the configured digest function and puts each chunk that is not yet stored in its CAS.
+If an error occurs during storing the chunks in the CAS due to storage shortage, the status code `google.rpc.Code.RESOURCE_EXHAUSTED` is returned.
+Otherwise, the chunk digests are collected in the `chunk_digests` field of a `SplitBlobResponse` message in the same order as the chunks occur within the binary blob data and the message is sent back to the client with the status code `google.rpc.Code.OK`.

 > Note: Since the same data is basically stored twice for each blob, the
 > storage consumption for the remote server is roughly doubled.
 Some